Claude LaForge: Playing career

 Before playing in the NHL, LaForge played 2 games with the Montreal Royals and one season with the Shawinigan Falls Cataractes of the Quebec Hockey League (QHL) and one season with the Cincinnati Mohawks of the International Hockey League (IHL).
 In 1958, LaForge was named to the QHL Second All-Star Team.

 He started his NHL career with the Montreal Canadiens during the 1957–58 season.
 He would play a total of 5 games with the Canadiens.
 On June 3, 1958, the Canadiens traded LaForge along with Gene Achtymichuk and Bud MacPherson to the Detroit Red Wings in exchange for money.

 LeForge spent time between the Red Wings and their American Hockey League-affiliates, the Hershey Bears and Pittsburgh Hornets.
-After spending parts of 5 years with Detroit, he was sent down to the Hornets and was then traded to the Quebec Aces of AHL in exchange for Terry Gray on March 1, 1966.
+After spending parts of 5 years with Detroit, he was sent down to the Hornets and was then traded to the Quebec Aces of the AHL in exchange for Terry Gray on March 1, 1966.

-When the Philadelphia Flyers bough the Aces on May 8, 1967, LaForge's NHL rights were transferred to the team.
-He played 65 regular season games with the Flyers.
+When the Philadelphia Flyers bought the Aces on May 8, 1967, LaForge's NHL rights were transferred to the team.
+He played 65 regular-season games with the Flyers.
 In August 1970, the Flyers traded LaForge to the Denver Spurs of the Western Hockey League (WHL) in exchange for money.
 After spending 3 seasons with the Spurs, LaForge retired from playing professional ice hockey.